 We go more in depth into how oil-free makeup can help your extensions last longer in our guide titled, Why Oil-Free Makeup Is Best For Eyelash Extensions.

 Want to learn more?
-We created these additional guides to keep you informed, Which Type of Mascara Should I Use with Eyelash Extensions and Which Type of Eyeliner Should I Use with False Lashes.
+We created this additional guide to keep you informed, Which Type of Mascara Should I Use with Eyelash Extensions.

 The Best Cleansing Routine

 When you first get eyelash extensions, you may think the way to protect them is to avoid touching them or washing around your eyes.
 But that would be wrong.
 The proper cleansing routine will not only extend the life of your falsies, but it’s absolutely necessary for your overall eye health.